William J. Tobin

 William J. Tobin is an American entrepreneur, inventor, and business owner known for founding ten different startups since 1968, and securing 15 different patents for products and software.
-Among the companies he founded and served as CEO and Director of Marketing are PC Flowers, Inc. from 1988, Instruments of Sweden, and Concept Industries, Inc. He was named an "Entrepreneur of the Year" by Inc. Magazine and in 2011 published the memoir and business tutorial Confessions of a Compulsive Entrepreneur and Inventor.
+Among the companies he founded and was CEO and director of marketing of are PC Flowers, Inc. from 1988, Instruments of Sweden, and Concept Industries, Inc. He was named an "Entrepreneur of the Year" by Inc. Magazine and in 2011 published the memoir and business tutorial Confessions of a Compulsive Entrepreneur and Inventor.

 Early life, education

 William J. Tobin was raised in a City Assisted Housing Project in New York City.
 His father was a policeman.
 Tobin claims he started his first company at age 12, when he borrowed his mother's credit card and she bought him a hand edger and a gas lawn mower at Sears.
 He worked his landscaping business manually until age 16, when he bought a car and a trailer.

 In 1959 he began attending the State University of New York, Farmingdale, where he stayed for two years earning an associate degree in Applied Sciences.
 By the time he graduated, his landscaping business had grown considerably in size, with 2 trucks and 12 workers.
 Tobin then joined the United States Army and afterwards attended Adelphi University to earn a BBA in business, graduating in 1966.
 He attended C.W.
 Post College for his MBA.